Living Well with Psychosis – Community support

 Aimed at: Trusted community organisations (charities, community interest companies (CICs)) already working with people affected by severe enduring mental illness, particularly those organisations that can show how they effectively cater for the needs of racially minoritised communities.

-Key dates: The programme will be open for submissions on 1st October with a deadline for expressions of interest of 11am on 12th November.
+Key dates: The programme closed for expressions of interest at 11am on 12th November.

 About the funding call